szachy113/my-react-starter/README.md

     - `App.tsx`
   - `/assets`
   - `/common`: contains truly generic and reusable utilities and components
+  - `/components`: all the other components with their styles, split into separate folders
   - `/features`: feature-specific components, slices, APIs and styles
     - `/counter`
       - `counterSlice.ts`